David Wynn Miller: Activism

 Besides promoting his language, Miller was active as the leader of a group of tax protesters.
 He and his followers espoused the views that income taxes were illegitimate and that the United States' federal courts did not have jurisdiction over them because they were sovereign unto themselves.
 While their views were not distinguishable from those of other sovereign citizen groups, the use of Miller's language made them stand apart.

 The Los Angeles Times called Miller a "far-right activist".
-The Anti-Defamation League described Miller in an article on the Redemption movement: "This Milwaukee, Wisconsin-based sovereign citizen is one of the most unusual of the 'common law gurus' who travel the country holding seminars and offering legal advice.
+The Anti-Defamation League described Miller as "one of the most unusual of the 'common law gurus' who travel the country holding seminars and offering legal advice.
 Miller has created his own unique version of English grammar, one that even many sovereign citizens find hard to understand or accept."

 Despite the unusual nature of his theories, Miller became popular as a "guru" within the sovereign citizen movement, which he helped expand to other English-speaking countries.
-Besides the United States, Miller was active in Canada, and later in Australia, New Zealand and the United Kingdom, where he would disrupt court proceedings, file unintelligible documents, and host paid seminars where he would explain his theories and advertise the use of his language.
+Besides the United States, Miller was active in Canada, and later in Australia, New Zealand and the United Kingdom, where he would disrupt court proceedings, file unintelligible documents, and host paid seminars to explain his theories and advertise the use of his language.
 He also called himself a "Plenipotentiary-Judge" of the "Unity States of the World".
-Lawyer Colin McRoberts finds Miller's linguistic experiment remarkable by the fact that he could find followers despite the strangeness of his theories and their consistent failure in court, and considers him a good example of a pseudolaw litigant and guru whose ideas "flout consensus reality" : "as baffling, incomprehensible, and plainly false as his theories are, he sold them.
-His customers paid to take seminars on how to use proper "quantum" phrasing in court.
-He and his followers relied on his strategies to the detriment of all involved—including Miller himself."

 Various defendants attempted to use Miller's language or ideas in courts.
 Not being a licensed lawyer, Miller would file complaints on behalf of his clients with himself as a co-plaintiff, or appear in court as an "agent" or as a McKenzie friend.
 There is no evidence that the use of his language has ever been helpful in legal proceedings.
 In 2010, the Southern Poverty Law Center noted that Miller was one of the few sovereign citizen "gurus" who had "clients in four different countries currently serving prison sentences".
 Courts would typically dismiss Miller's documents as "completely unintelligible" or "incomprehensible" and sometimes declare him a vexatious litigant.